Điện Biên Phủ

 Until the creation of the province in 2004, Điện Biên Phủ was part of Lai Châu Province.
 The Vietnamese government elevated Điện Biên Phủ to town status in 1992, and to city status in 2003.

 Demographics

 Statistics on Điện Biên Phủ's population vary depending on definitions—figures are generally between 70,000 and 125,000.
 The city is growing quickly and was projected to have a population of 150,000 by 2020.

 According to statistics from the government, as of 2019, the city had a population of 80,366 people, covering an area of 308.18 km2.

 Transport

-National Route 12 connects Điện Biên to Lai Châu. Điện Biên Phủ Airport serves the city with air route to Hanoi.
+National Route 12 connects Điện Biên to Lai Châu. Điện Biên Phủ Airport serves the city with air route to Hanoi capital and Ho Chi Minh City.

 History

 The 8th century Thai locality of Muang Then is believed to have been centered here.

 Nineteenth and early twentieth century

 Điện Biên Phủ was rather politically removed from central Vietnamese control until 1841.
 In this year, under the Nguyễn dynasty, Điện Biên Phủ was directly incorporated into the Vietnamese political system when they established the town as an administrative district.
 This was partly done for more direct control of the region and to stop bandits who were exploiting the opium trade.

 In 1887, Điện Biên Phủ became a French protectorate.
 To ensure that the French would control the local opium trade, they appointed a sole administrator to supervise the trade and control the town.
 Other than a Hmong rebellion in 1918, the town was under French control until the Japanese occupied it during World War II.
-By early May 1945, the Japanese occupied Điện Biên Phủ and planned to convert it into a large military base.
+By early May 1945, the Japanese occupied Điện Biên Phủ and planned to convert it into a large military and logistical base.
 However, with an airstrip barely being enlarged, Chinese nationalist troops took the town in August of the same year.
 Subsequently, the nationalist forces then gave way to returning French troops.